 The only way to move forward is as a team.
 Our counselors and staff will work with each family to help everyone stay informed, on the same page, and working toward the same goals.
-Regularly scheduled, weekly phone calls from our counselors will focus on what the student has achieved and what they need to work on and how that applies to his family.
+Weekly phone calls from our counselors will focus on what the student has achieved and what they need to work on and how that applies to his family.
 Mail, phone calls, even email and video conferencing, once earned, are all a part of the communication process and each presents opportunities for parents to both support and be supported by their son and the progress he has made.
-Family passes are an important part of the process as well, allowing families to come together and students to stretch their legs and work the tools they have learned.
-Each pass is an opportunity to measure progress and adjust the plan to fit with successes and challenges that may be experienced on a pass.
-With several opportunities for family passes each year, this is an key aspect of our program.
+Family visits are an important part of the process as well, allowing families to come together and students to stretch their legs and work the tools they have learned.
+Each visit is an opportunity to measure progress and adjust the plan to fit with successes and challenges that may be experienced on a visit.
+With several opportunities for family visits each year, this is an key aspect of our program.

 Each year, we invite all our families out to share Thanksgiving together with us.
 This is one of our longest held traditions and a favorite of our students and families.
 Each family is welcomed to attend and share their experience and thanks for the successes their son has had.
 We encourage all families to choose one portion on the Thanksgiving meal, a traditional dish or family favorite recipe.
 Sitting together in thanks and gratitude for the growth and progress all have experienced, this is one of our favorite events of the year.